malakklabib/nlp-project/README.md

 2. Loss of Context in Topic Modeling
    Bag-of-Words (BoW) and TF-IDF representations ignore word order, which may lead to loss of syntactic and semantic structure.

+3. Most of the sentiment analysis results were classified as negative, which could indicate a limitation in the model's accuracy or bias in the dataset.
+The arabic-MARBERT model may not generalize well to specific contexts like this dataset's content.
+Further fine-tuning of the model might be necessary to improve accuracy.